AerospaceNU/better-engine-control-software/src/README.md

 As time went on, we figured that redesigning the current system was necessary to incorporate these features decently.

+## Additional goals
+It's not a redesign unless we got extra ideals thrown in :)

+Everything we create should be **testable**.
+We want to be able to make any change, run tests, and be totally confident that everything continues to work as expected.
+This will mean that we will need a variety of tests, ranging from unit-testing with mocks to larger integration tests using several fully fledged objects.
+Remember, in the end this software is going to be controlling a dangerous liquid rocket engine.

 ## General architecture
 We've broken up these requirements into basic objects as follows: